Me Gusta! 14 Spanish Verbs That Copycat Gustar’s Style of Conjugation

 Hugo no le atrae mucho a Marina.
 (Marina is not very attracted to Hugo.)

-The literal translation of this is: Hugo doesn’t attract a lot to Marina
+The literal translation of this is: Hugo doesn’t attract a lot to Marina.

 Hugo is singular so here we use atrae instead of atraen.
-Notice that the clarification/emphasis addition of a Marina is placed at the end rather than at the beginning of the sentence this time but still functions in the exact same way.
+Notice that the clarification/emphasis addition of a Marina is placed at the end rather than at the beginning of the sentence this time but still functions in the same way.
 We also could have formatted the sentence as:

 A Marina no le atrae mucho Hugo.
 (Marina is not very attracted to Hugo.)